Already a course provider?

 Applicants fill out an online application to become a provider.
 Once approved, you submit individual courses for approval.

-All residential contractors must take five hours of Series A (business management) courses every two-year renewal period.
+All residential contractors must take five hours of courses every two-year renewal period.
 Additionally, they must take three hours of laws and regulations courses from the CCB.

 - Building codes

 - Construction business practices, including bidding and estimating

 - Trade-specific subjects (such as roofing, excavation, etc.)

 - Environmental hazards (lead, asbestos, radon, mold, etc.)

 Explain in writing how you resolve complaints by students, including length of time to contact complainant and method of response.

 Explain in writing the process for canceling or refunding requests from students.
 If you do not permit cancellations or refunds, state that in writing.
 Explain how the policy is provided to students.